-A professional photographer based in the Knoxville area, with specialties in portraits and landscapes.
-My work entails the use of digital and film mediums depending on the demands of the subject and my artistic vision for the images.
-I also do fine art landscape work in my spare time, occasionally selling prints.
+A professional photographer based in the Knoxville area, with specialties in portraits, head shots, and events.
+I also do fine art landscape work in various locations, selling prints on Fine Art America.

 I've been a photographer for most of my life, even before I would have described myself that way.

 My earliest photo memories stretch back to when I was about 12 years old and took a 110 camera to summer camp - a ritual reenacted over several summers.
-What a marvelous power that can freeze a moment in time inside a tiny cartridge, only to be revealed again later on paper!
+That's the first time I experienced firsthand this marvelous power that can freeze a moment in time, only to be revealed again later on paper.

-Even without a camera in my hands, from a young age I was fascinated by the varied ways light operated upon different surfaces.
-Sometimes it was the moon or manmade light that would make the surface of snow sparkle on a cold New England winter night.
-In the morning after a big storm, I loved how the snow took on an almost golden appearance in the sunlight, glowing on the boughs of pine trees framed against a blue winter sky.
+Even without a camera in my hands, from a young age I was curious about the varied ways light operated upon different surfaces.
+Sometimes it was the moon or artificial light that would make the surface of snow sparkle on a cold New England winter night.
+After a big storm, I loved how the snow reflected golden hues in the morning sunlight, weighing down the pine trees outside my bedroom window.

-During the summer, the late afternoon light transformed a plain stone wall into sandpaper; you could almost feel the texture with your eyes.
-Autumn delivered its own visual delights with red, orange and yellow leaves transformed into miniature stained glass windows above a wooded grove.
+During the summer, the late afternoon light transformed the surface of old stone walls into sandpaper; you could almost sense the texture with your eyes.
+Autumn delivered its own visual delights with red, orange and yellow leaves transformed into miniature stained glass windows above the wooded groves where I played.

-In high school, I signed up for my first photography class.
-I was quickly hooked.
-I bought my first SLR: a Konica TC-X with a basic 50mm lens - a camera I still own to this day.
-I obtained permission from my photography teacher, Mrs. Clary, to stay after hours in the school darkroom, developing and printing my personal work.
-In retrospect, the majority of my early photos weren't particularly good.
-But I kept at it, and looking back today at my early work I see a clear progression in my own photographic eye - a process that any good photographer knows never really ends.
+In high school, I took my first photography class.
+I bought my first 35mm SLR - a camera I still own to this day.
+With approval from my photography teacher, Mrs. Clary, I often stayed after hours, making prints in the school darkroom.
+The majority of my early photos, frankly, weren't particularly good.
+Still I kept at it, and looking back today at my early work I see a clear progression in my own photographic eye - a process that any good photographer knows never really ends.

-Today, I enjoy photography as a full time vocation.
+Today, I pursue photography as a full time vocation.
 Over time, I've begun to broaden my horizons and explore new directions in photography.
-This website represents the current best in my portfolio, which means you can expect to see new work replacing older work regularly.
+It's that passion and breadth of experience that I pour into every photo session today.